rudymatela/cscx/problem/seq1/desc.md

 ### Scoring  #scoring

-* 2/10: works for the above examples
+* 2/10: works for the above examples but produces output in an incorrect format
+* 4/10: works for the above examples
-* 6/10: works for for positives
+* 8/10: works for for positives
-* 10/10: works for for positives and negatives
+* 12/12: works for for positives and negatives

+### Hints  #hints

+If you get a score of 0/12 but your output seems correct, check that you are not producing trailing spaces or extra line breaks at the end of output.
+The last number printed must be followed by a single line break.

 ### Related exercises  #related